Locke-bot/drone_project/drones/README.md

-You can see all the API endpoint documentation on Postman here ***https://documenter.getpostman.com/view/10489218/UVXjLGQA#intro***
+You can see all the API endpoints documentation on Postman here ***https://documenter.getpostman.com/view/10489218/UVXjLGQA#intro***

 ## Build Instructions